tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 You are unwelcome, condescended to by unorganized unprepared outsiders, pariahs of your homeland for an unseemly desire for independence.
 You've allowed the newcomers to call you alchemists, but [[tannia]] is the word you call yourself, a name given to you long ago by your mother, the ancient dragon [[Tanniaxs]], a name not permitted to roll over unforked tongues.
 You may be small but none with any sense would call you weak, you stand in a sheildwall with your brothers and sisters, proudly wearing your draconic nobility on painted scales.

 ## Societal Structure

 **Goals**
 - Keep the forest from spreading
 - Maintain and Rehabilitate xylaani species
 - Survive
-**The Dark:** kobolds naturally prefer cold dark spaces, at their core they are burrowers and cave dwellers **The Secondary Network:** Kobolds have developed a contained variant of **Economy:** Without external trade and complex drives for with a complex and equitable network resources are often well distributed and there is significant care put into ensuring people. have their needs met
+**The Dark:** kobolds naturally prefer cold dark spaces, at their core they are burrowers and cave dwellers **The Secondary Network:** Kobolds have developed a contained variant of xylaan's mycelial network bellow ground **Economy:** Without external trade and complex drives for with a complex and equitable network resources are often well distributed and there is significant care put into ensuring people. have their needs met

 ## Core concepts and Ideas